 What Fill is Best?
 Down, Foam, Down Alternative and More

-Ideally, feather down blend pillow inserts will create the most luxurious, elegant look on your sofas and beds.
+Feather down blend pillow inserts will create a luxurious, elegant look on your sofas and beds.
 They fluff beautifully and are so easy to arrange into comfortable positions on your furniture.

 Often, you’ll seen home photo shoots and styled shots in magazines with a classic “karate-chop” pillow look.
 Those are almost always a down insert, because they accomplish this style the best.